Remington Avenue Streetscape Project

 Questions and comments can be directed to Sherri Nix, Public Outreach Manager, at (229) 227-4154.

 Click here to view the presentation made by City Planner, Kenny Thompson, at the Remington Avenue Streetscape Public Presentation of the Draft Vision Plan on Thursday, August 29, 2019.
-The Draft Vision Plan will be presented to the Planning and Zoning Commission on Thursday, September 5, 2019 at 5:30 pm in the Council Chambers at the Municipal Building located at 144 East Jackson Street.
+The Draft Vision Plan was approved by the Planning and Zoning Commission on September 5, 2019.
+The Thomasville City Council voted on September 23, 2019 to complete the engineering and design phase of the project.

 Join us for the public presentation of the draft vision plan for the Remington Avenue Streetscape project and see how input received from our community has helped shape the future of this important corridor.

 Council Chambers in the Municipal Building

 144 East Jackson Street

 - July 2019 – We were excited that over 45 citizens attended the Remington Avenue Streetscape Concept Open House on July 16th at the Thomas County Public Library.
 The feedback received from the attendees was overwhelmingly positive and consistent with the preliminary concept designs that were presented to them.
 The project is broken into several segments based on the width of the right of way and concept designs were presented for each section of the project based on last month’s public input sessions.
 Additional information was gathered at the Open House that will be used to create the final concept plan.
 Once the final concept of the streetscape project is complete, they will be presented to the Planning and Zoning Commission then the City Council.
 If approved by both, they will move to engineering and final design.
 Construction is expected to begin in 2021 and will take around 12-18 months to complete.
 We are appreciative for all of the public input received from our community.